vidhi-jaju/DockSpace/README.md

 **9. [Minikube with Docker on Windows](https://github.com/vidhi-jaju/DockSpace/blob/2bb494241a67c2699e5c06b778542fe15544bae1/9.%20Minikube%20with%20Docker%20on%20Windows/README.md) ☸️**
    - **Goal:** Set up Minikube with Docker on Windows for running Kubernetes clusters locally in a Docker container.
    - **Key Focus:** Kubernetes management, local cluster setup, and Docker integration on Windows.

+**10. 🚀 Deploying a Streamlit App in Docker on AWS EC2 ☁️**
+   - **Goal:** Deploy a containerized Streamlit application on an AWS EC2 instance for seamless and scalable web app hosting.
+   - **Key Focus:** AWS networking, Docker containerization, cloud deployment, and security.
 ---